kuri54/GynAIe/README.md

 ## 🤩 Updates
+- **`2024/09/06`**: Released instructions for using custom parameters!
+Detailed steps on how to apply these parameters in the `main.py` script are available in the [Usage section](#customizable-parameters) of our README.
 - **`2024/09/04`**: Released the code for conducting screening!
 Detailed steps on how to run the script are now available in the [Usage section](#screening) of our README.
 Please refer to the Usage section to ensure your setup is correct and to effectively use the screening code.
 - **`2024/09/01`**: Licensed under **Apache v2**.
 Please note, the model itself is licensed under **CC-BY-NC-SA-4.0**, so please be cautious about its use.